c6o/docs/docs/guides/teamspace-setup.md

        <path d="M12 8v8"></path>
        <path d="M16 12l-4 -4"></path>
    </svg>
-   icon next to the version number of your Teamspace.
+   icon next to the version number of your Teamspace to copy the Helm upgrade command.
-5. Wait for your upgrade to complete and then sign out and sign in again.
+5. Run the command and then sign out and sign in again.

 ![Upgrade Space Agent](../_media/upgrade-cluster.jpg)